A Closer Look at Prototype Classifier for Few-shot Image Classification: Conclusion

 \section{Conclusion}

-We theoretically and experimentally analyzed how the variance of the norm of feature vectors affects the performance of a prototype classifier and found that using EST+$L_2$-norm makes the classifier comparable with ProtoNet and the fine-tuning-based approach.
-We also found that when the number of shots in a support set increases, the performance gain from a feature-transformation method decreases, which is consistent with the results of the theoretical analysis.
-We believe that this work is a significant step to understanding the behavior of a prototype classifier, which is crucial for the few-shot learning problem.
+We theoretically and experimentally analyzed how the variance of the norm of feature vectors affects the performance of a prototype classifier.
+We derived a generalization bound that does not require the features to be distributed in Gaussian distribution and the class-conditioned covariance matrix does not have to be the same among classes.
+We found that using EST+$L_2$-norm makes the classifier comparable with ProtoNet and the linear-evaluation-based approach.
+Our experiments show that when the number of shots in a support set increases, the performance gain from a feature-transformation method decreases, which is consistent with the results of theoretical analysis.

+One limitation of this paper is that, in the first place, the prototype classifier works well under the assumption that the data distribution for each class is unimodal and isotropic modeling.
+However, we consider that this assumption may be sound in practice because the multimodality of the data distribution in a class is typically caused by the way the data is annotated.
+Since the number of a support set is small in few-shot settings (for example, in $5$-way $5$-shot, the number of labeled data is $25$), we can easily check the labels and re-label them so that they don't become multi-modal.

+\paragraph{Broader impact.} We believe that our work shows that a prototypical classifier is expected to be a practically useful first step in tackling few-shot learning problems because of its simplicity.
+The progress in few-shot learning can impact importnant problems such as medical images and re-identification problems.
+We also recognize our work might constitute a threat that authoritarian entities deploy few-shot learning algorithms for surveillance.